|

 In Genesis 17, the Lord told Abraham that he would have another son.
 The son was

-born exactly as promised.
+(21:5), before Isaac was born, to have a son.
 22:5 Abraham said to his young men, "Stay here with the donkey, and I and the lad (Isaac) will go over there; and we will worship and return to you."
 Abraham knew that the Lord said to offer his son as a sacrifice (v.2), yet he told his two (v.3) young men (like slaves) that they would both return after worshipping.
 Abraham believed God would provide a lamb when they got to the mount (v.8).
 Abraham had great faith, and it's a great example of what I should also do when faced with hard circumstances.
 (DRM 11/10/07) 22:13 Abraham looked up and there in a thicket he saw a ram caught by the horns.
 He went over and took the ram and sacrificed it as a burnt offering instead of his son.
 Just when Abraham was going to kill his only son as an

 offering to the Lord, the angel stopped him and provided a ram for a sacrifice